 - (616) 526-7621

 - B.S. in Biology, Calvin College, 2001

 - Ph.D. in Microbiology, Michigan State University, 2006

-After graduating from Calvin College in 2001, I went to Michigan State University to complete a Ph.D. in Microbiology, where I focused on the sub-field of microbial ecology.
-After completion of my Ph.D., I went on to a Postdoctoral position, also at Michigan State, doing research in a developing (as-yet-unnamed) field where microbial ecology meets medical microbiology.
-As part of my Postdoctoral experience, I jumped at the opportunity to teach an introductory biology course for biology majors, which consisted of a class size of 250 students.
-Jumping away from such large class sizes (among other things), I sought refuge back at Calvin where I have been teaching since 2007.
+After graduating from Calvin College in 2001, John went to Michigan State University to complete a Ph.D. in Microbiology, there he focused on the sub-field of microbial ecology.
+After completion of his Ph.D., he went on to a postdoctoral position, also at Michigan State, doing research in a developing (as-yet-unnamed) field where microbial ecology meets medical microbiology.
+As part of his postdoctoral experience, he jumped at the opportunity to teach an introductory biology course for biology majors, which consisted of a class size of 250 students.
+Jumping away from such large class sizes (among other things), he sought refuge back at Calvin where he has been teaching since 2007.